-Network from Which SMS Originated Network at Which SMS Terminated Current Main Settlement Arrangement Wireline or mobile operator A Wireline or mobile operator B (1) operator A collects the tariff from its subscribers (2) operator A pays RMB0.03 per SMS to Operator B The following table sets forth selected c urrent main interconnection revenues sharing g and settlement arrangements for MMS: Network from Which MMS Originated Network at Which MMS Terminated Current Main Settlement Arrangement Wireline or mobile operator A Wireline or mobile operator B (1) operator A collects the tariff from its subscribers (2) operator A pays RMB0.10 per MMS to Operator B
+Network from Which SMS Originated Network at Which SMS Terminated Current Main Settlement Arrangement Wireline or mobile operator A Wireline or mobile operator B (1) Operator A collects the tariff from its subscribers (2) Operator A pays RMB0.03 per SMS to operator B. Starting January 1, 2014, operator A pays RMB0.01 per SMS to operator B

+The following table sets forth selected current main interconnection revenues sharing and settlement arrangements for MMS:

+Network from Which MMS Originated Network at Which MMS Terminated Current Main Settlement Arrangement Mobile operator A Mobile operator B (1) Operator A collects the tariff from its subscribers (2) Operator A pays RMB0.10 per MMS to operator B. Starting January 1, 2014, operator A pays RMB0.05 per MMS to operator B